-The District closely monitors mosquito activity, climate change and arbovirus activity by testing mosquitoes, sentinel chickens and wild birds for the presence of pathogens, parasites or arboviruses.
-This research and surveillance information helps quide efficient control of vectors and vector-borne diseases in Sacramento and Yolo Counties.
+The District closely monitors mosquito activity, climate change and arbovirus activity by testing mosquitoes, sentinel chickens, wild birds and ticks for the presence of pathogens, parasites or arboviruses.
+This research and surveillance information helps guide efficient control of vectors and vector-borne diseases in Sacramento and Yolo Counties.